Shaswat2001/Motion_planning_of_Robots/README.md

-# Motion Planning Algorithms for Robots
+# Motion Planning Algorithms for Robots using R

 ## Overview
 This repository implements different motion planning algorithms like Heuristic and Incremental Search based and Sampling based algorithms in a 2D environment for a point robot.
 All the algorithms are implemented in python.
 The environment is implemented using a priority queue and is made effecient using the concept of OOPs.